 Engineering the Future is an alliance of professional engineering organisations with a combined membership of 450,000 engineers.
 Its vision is of a thriving UK economy, based on innovative high value businesses and industries that build on UK national strengths and address the grand challenges of the 21st century.

 Engineering the Future works to promote understanding of the contribution of engineering to the economy and society, and to increase the role of engineering in the development and delivery of national policy.
-In October 2010, Engineering the Future brought together a study working group to examine the lessons that could be learnt from recent civil nuclear power plant construction projects and how they should be incorporated into the proposed UKnew build programme.
+Engineering the Future has examined the lessons that could be learnt from civil nuclear power plant construction projects and how they should be incorporated into the proposed UK new build programme.
 This resulted in the publication of the Nuclear Lesson Learned study.

 |Best practice: Welding||Best practice: Concrete||Best practice: Nuclear Safety Culture|